inappstory/ios-ias-sdk/Samples/CustomCell.md

         //library initialization
         InAppStory.shared.initWith(serviceKey: "<service_key>")

-        // settings can also be specified at any time before creating a StoryViewSUI or calling individual stories InAppStory.shared.settings = Settings(userID: <String>, tags: <Array<String>>)
+        // settings can also be specified at any time before creating a StoryListView or calling individual stories InAppStory.shared.settings = Settings(userID: <String>, tags: <Array<String>>)
     }
     ...